fluttercommunity/get_it/README.md

 GetIt myOwnInstance = GetIt.asNewInstance();
 ```

-This new instance does not share any registrations with the singleton instance
+This new instance does not share any registrations with the singleton instance.

 ## Acknowledgements
 Many thanks to the insightful discussions on the API with [Brian Egan](https://github.com/brianegan) and [Simon Lightfoot](https://github.com/slightfoot)